 They can be difficult to remove but there are a few methods you can use to successfully get rid of them.

-In this article we’ll look into how to remove wild violets from your lawn and how to prevent new growth in the future.
+Keep on reading to get my best tips on how to remove wild violets from your lawn and prevent new growth in the future.

 The best way to get rid of wild violets in the lawn is by using a broadleaf herbicide that contains Quinclorac or 2,4-D. These herbicides will effectively kill the weeds without harming the surrounding grass.